flame-engine/flame/doc/flame/game.md

 The first can be used if you just want to remove one component, and the second can be used when you want to remove a list of components.

+If you want to replace a component with another, utility methods `replaceChild` and `replaceAll` are available (which are equivalent to removing the original and then adding the new replacement).

 ## Game Loop